YourMobileGeek/100DaysOfCode2019/README.md

 * Day 85
   > Research and preparation of two things.
 One - next custom element.
 Two - Something new to do.
 So a lot of articles and videos today.
 I found the element, check the repo for the TODO.
 As for the new thing, i found it too.
 It'll be fun (that is if i can do it).
 Details soon.

+* Day 86
+  > Did a lil bit of work today.
+Most of it debugging.
+A mere 20 line code took bloody 3hrs to debug.
+Also, i do not like the people who just want to publish without maintaining their stuff.
+I'm talking about software related thing here.
+The dataset i used created another hour issue for me.
+Thankfully the dataset was small i could repair it by hand.